tommcgurl/frontend-resources/README.md

     + The quesetions focus on some common areas of knowlege for Javascript, HTML, and CSS that a front-end developer should have experience with.
     + This is a good list to go throught to see where you stand on these topics and to get an idea of where you have room for improvement.
     + For example, if you see a question that you don't know how to answer, you now have a topic you can look into to brush up on your skills.

+## Style and Best Practices Guides
+Style guides are a useful way to get everyone on the same page when it comes to code style.
+Style and best practice guides help make code more standard, readable, and shareable.
+All of wich make code collaboration and onboarding easier.
+There are plenty of benefits to using a styleguide amongst a team or even for your own benefit.
 - [Javascript Style Guide](https://github.com/airbnb/javascript)
     + This repo is a Javascript style guide from the folks at Airbnb
-    + I think this guide is fantastic.
-    + Since javascript is very open to different styles of writing code, a guide like this is nice to reel things in a bit and get everyone on the same page.
-    + Styleguides like this help make code more standard, readable, and shareable.
-All of wich make code collaboration and onboarding easier.
-    + There are plenty of benefits to using a styleguide amongst a team or even for your own benefit.
+    + This guide will help you take advantages of the benefits listed above.
 - [Angular-styleguide](https://github.com/johnpapa/angular-styleguide)
     + This is an awesome styleguide for Angular
     + John's styleguide is widely adopted and will get you writing your Angular code in a way that follows best-practice and makes it easier to test, build, and understand.